 In autumn, birch tree leaves turn bright yellow and in winter the white bark shines in the sunlight (an effect enhanced by gently cleaning it with soap and water).
 Spring catkins can also be an attractive feature.
 There's a huge range of birch trees to choose from, with choices ranging from an upright or weeping habit, bright white to reddish bark, glorious autumn colour and spring catkins, or value for wildlife.

-Birch trees are special because they are variable and there's a wide range to choose from for different gardens and settings.
+There's a wide range of birch trees to choose from for different gardens and settings.
 They don't need pruning so require very little care, but if they grow tall don't be temped to remove the top of your birch, as this can have devastating consequences.
 Not only will 'topping' a birch look unsightly but it can reduce the availability of food to the tree and potentially kill or harm it.
 It may also encourage the growth of vigorous 'water shoots', which are numerous and grow vertically, ruining the shape of the tree but quickly returning it to its original height.

 More trees for the garden: